sasquatch678/A-Painted-World/README.md

 A prompt will appear to open it with Steam, select Open Link.
 An image of the layout will appear, use :stop_button: or X to import the layout.
 From here you can launch the list normally through MO2 and use the controller to play.

-### OPTIONAL MODS - ULTRAWIDE SUPPORT & PERFORMANCE
+### Optional Mods - Ultrawide Support & Performance

 A Painted World comes with several customization options.